anonymo2239/My-Website/README.md

 # Adem Alperen Arda - Personal Website

-This repository contains the code for my personal website, where I showcase my portfolio, skills, projects, and professional achievements.
+This repository contains the code for my personal website, where I showcase my portfolio, skills, projects and professional achievements.

 ## 🌟 About

-I am Adem Alperen Arda, a Computer Science student passionate about **Data Science**, **Software Development**, and **Predictive Analytics**.
-This website serves as a platform to present my work, skills, and certifications as I advance in my career.
+I am Adem Alperen Arda, a Computer Science student working on about **Data Science**, **Software Development**, and **Predictive Analytics**.
+This website serves as a platform to present my work, skills and certifications as I advance in my career.

 ### Features:
 - **Who Am I?**: A brief introduction about me and my areas of expertise.